devsetgo/dsg/README.md

-# www
+# DevSetGo Static Site
-Hugo site for DevSetGo.com and other static sites.
+Hugo site for DevSetGo.com

 Feel free to fork the project, but the content is mine.
-Using Calver of YY.MM.DD
+Using Calver of YY-MM-DD